AckerlyXu/heima/articles/documentdb/documentdb-sharding.md

 The samples are open source and we encourage you to submit pull requests with contributions that could benefit other DocumentDB developers.

+>[!NOTE]
->[AZURE.NOTE] Collection creates are rate-limited by DocumentDB, so some of the sample methods shown here might take a few minutes to complete.
+> Collection creates are rate-limited by DocumentDB, so some of the sample methods shown here might take a few minutes to complete.

 ## FAQ
 **Does DocumentDB support server-side partitioning?**

-Yes, DocumentDB supports [server-side partitioning](/documentation/articles/documentdb-partition-data/).
+Yes, DocumentDB supports [server-side partitioning](./documentdb-partition-data.md).
 DocumentDB also supports client-side partitioning via client-side partition resolvers for more advanced use cases.

 **When should I use server-side vs. client-side partitioning?**
 For the majority of use cases, we recommend the use of server-side partitioning since it handles the administrative tasks of partitioning data and routing requests.
 However, if you need range partitioning or have a specialized use case for performance isolation between different values of partition keys, then client-side partitioning might be the best approach.